SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle.md

 @main
 struct MyApp: App {
-    // Ensures the Cast instance lives for the whole app lifecycle.
     @StateObject private var cast = Cast()

     var body: some Scene {
         WindowGroup {
             ContentView()
-                // Injects it into SwiftUI's environment
-                // so that any child view can use
-                // @EnvironmentObject var cast: Cast
-                // to access devices, session state, and CastPlayer.
                 .environmentObject(cast)
         }
     }